linz/open-data-registry-cdk/README.md

 The base open data registry infrastructure contains

 - S3 Bucket `s3://nz-imagery` - Dataset Bucket where the open data is stored, it is publicly readable
-- SNS Topic `nz-imagery_object_created` - AWS S3 OBJECT_CREATED events are emitted from the
+- SNS Topic `nz-imagery-object_created` - AWS S3 OBJECT_CREATED events are emitted from the
 - S3 Bucket - Log Bucket, S3 Access logs from the dataset bucket are stored  here.

 ![Base Infrastructure](./static/BaseInfra.png)